Sa1ra4/2ndyearWOKRS/README.md

 ---

 ## 📂 Project Directory
-This repsitory contains the following completed project:
+This repository contains the following completed project:

 * *ANIMALS* — A software development exercise focusing on Object-Oriented Programming (OOP) concepts, class inheritance, and polymorphism.